Ryan Gallagher, LAc, DSOM

 On the other hand, “connection” refers to the state of feeling safely engaged with our life—with our own inner experience; with our outer environment; and with other nervous systems.
 It’s here, in connection mode, that we can access ease, security, belonging, wholeness, vitality, and resilience.

 My sessions are designed to support you in building new pathways into safe connection.
-My role is to help you “remember” how to make connection mode your home, using body-based awareness exercises and bodywork.
+My role is to help you “remember” how to make connection mode your home, using body-based awareness exercises and touchwork.

 I’ve written a series of articles on polyvagal theory here.
 And I have an online polyvagal course called Homecoming, which you can check out here!